Getting Help: Diabetic Retinopathy Treatment

 Wondering what diabetic retinopathy symptoms to watch for?
 At first, there are no symptoms, or only mild vision impairment—this stage is called nonproliferative diabetic retinopathy, and results from damage to the small blood vessels.
 A qualified ophthalmologist can detect symptoms at this stage by dilating your eyes and possibly injecting a special dye to view changes in the blood vessels.
 Blindness can result in the advanced stages, though, so you want to catch it early through testing.

-Controlling your blood sugar and other diabetes complications may help in the treatment and of diabetic retinopathy.
+Controlling your blood sugar and other diabetes complications may help in the treatment and prevention of diabetic retinopathy.
 For example, impaired kidney or heart function can make the condition worse, so be sure to seek treatment for other diabetes-related conditions.

 One direct diabetic retinopathy treatment available through your eye doctor is a surgical procedure called vitrectomy, which prevents further vascular changes and preserves vision.
 Your doctor may alternatively recommend laser treatment, called laser photocoagulation, which creates tiny, painless retinal burns to seal off leaking vessels and reduce swelling.